webpack/webpack.js.org/content/api/loaders.md

 ### Pitching Loader

-The order of chained loaders are **always** called from right to left.
+Loaders are **always** called from right to left.
 But, in some cases, loaders do not care about the results of the previous loader or the resource.
 They only care for **metadata**.
 The `pitch` method on the loaders is called from **left to right** before the loaders are called (from right to left).

 If a loader delivers a result in the `pitch` method the process turns around and skips the remaining loaders, continuing with the calls to the more left loaders. `data` can be passed between pitch and normal call.